If you would like to write and submit a guest article to Writers’ Treasure for potential publication, that’s great. Thanks for considering!

 Some more guest post guidelines

 - Include a small paragraph crediting yourself as author.
-Make it fun and interesting, and go ahead — include a link to your site, and one more which can be controlled by you (e.g. to your Twitter / Google+ account, your cornerstone content page etc.)
+Make it interesting, include a link to your site, and one more link which can be controlled by you (e.g. to your Twitter account, your cornerstone content page etc.)